Retirement in Mexico

 Why, Where, and How North Americans Relocate

-During the cold winter months at least 700,000 North Americans bask in the tropical warmth of Mexico.
-Some return each spring while others are year-round residents.
+During the cold winter months over 1 million North Americans bask in the tropical warmth of Mexico.
+Some return each spring, while others are year-round residents.

 Some resident travelers head for the hot coastal zones; others prefer the temperate zones, 3,000 to 6,000 feet above sea level.